A Gift for Others on My Birthday

-- read aloud copy of Yoko’s World of Kindness, Golden Rules for a Happy Classroom by Rosemary Wells.
+- Optional: read-aloud copy of Yoko’s World of Kindness, Golden Rules for a Happy Classroom by Rosemary Wells.
 Read story number 4, "The Secret Birthday" page 79

-- a note to parents -- describe the birthday reverse gift project and tell about your shared desire to help produce caring citizens with this approach to birthday celebrations.
-This strategy calms down the classroom party during instruction time.
+- Send a note to families to describe the birthday reverse gift project and tell about your shared desire to help produce caring citizens with this approach to birthday celebrations.
+Adapt this letter for the age and makeup of your group.

-- The teacher will share a personal story of an act of kindness, the benefit to the person who was served, and the effects on the community.
+- The facilitator may share a personal story of an act of kindness, the benefit to the person who was served, and the effects on the community.

 - On your birthday, help the teacher greet each student with a hug or handshake as they enter the room.